 To get this look, I suggest using the yarn I used Flikka Yarn from Lion Brand.
 This Flikka yarn adds to the comfy factor of it for sure.

 If you haven’t had the chance yet to try Flikka, it is a soft cotton & polyester lightweight blend with a beautiful drape which makes it perfect as a layering garment.
+As of 2021, Flikka yarn has been discontinued.
+See my suggestion for a substitution below.

-You’ll love it!
+You’ll love them both.
 Promise!

 Easy Crochet Kimono Pattern